Potential buyers should also be careful as Clayco, Southern Crescent prices soar

 Beverly Ann and Debra Blount say they get six to eight calls per day about their Florida house and that they don’t answer calls if they don’t recognize the number.

 “And some texts addressed to my deceased brother-in-law wanting to buy it,” Debra fumed.”Really, folks?”

 Things got so crazy in Chicago that they passed a law preventing repeated home-buying cold calls for six months at a time.
-WABE-FM (90.1)’s Stephanie Stokes did a story last year about how aggressive brokers are the leading edge of gentrification in lower-income neighborhoods.
+WABE-FM (90.1)’s Stephannie Stokes did a story last year about how aggressive brokers are the leading edge of gentrification in lower-income neighborhoods.
 But you don’t have to have a real estate degree to educate yourself about your home’s real value and how to protect it.

 Protect your investment: the land contract scam